rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 This list is incomplete.
-Please add a link or contact us on Discord if the information is not incorrect or you want to add a new hosting provider!
+Please add a link or contact us on Discord if the information is incorrect or you want to add a new hosting provider!

 # Built-in Geyser
 * [Minehut](https://minehut.com/) (Connect via `bedrock.minehut.com` and do `/join <servername>`)